vmware-tanzu/tanzu-dev-portal/content/guides/rsocket-tls-spring-boot/index.md

 This tells OpenSSL to generate a CSR using the `key` flag to specify our private key for signing the request.
 The `subj` flag allows us to place [Distinguished Name](https://docs.oracle.com/cd/E19182-01/820-6573/ghusi/index.html) metadata for this instance.

 The output is a file `ca.cer` containing the root X.509 certificate.
-Now for the fun part; lets create some certificates signed by our Root CA!
+Now for the fun part; lets create some certificates signed by our in-house CA!

 ### Create a Server Certificate

-We can start the [CSR](https://en.wikipedia.org/wiki/Certificate_signing_request) process by generating a private key for the entity we wish to represent; In this case, an RSocket server:
+We can start the [Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request) (CSR) process by generating a private key for the entity we wish to represent; In this case, an RSocket server:

 ```bash
 openssl genrsa -out server.key 2048 -aes256 -sha256 -passout pass:111111
 ```

-This private key is similar to the one we created earlier.
+This private key is similar but to the one we created earlier; it is just a different giant number.

 The CSR file contains a public key with some organizational metadata used to identify the originating entity.
 Since we will be the signing party that uses our Root certificate to sign a CSR.
 The resultant certificate will have the fingerprint of our Root, and establishes the `chain-of-trust`.